EPieter/Natural_Selection/README.md

 The game is very much a work in progress, might never be fully completed and thus does not have a release date.

 # How do I contribute?
 You don't.
 First of all, contributing to this project will make our project invalid because of contribution by 'strangers' which makes it no longer fully our work.
-Therefore we can no longer use for our school project. (after 06/25/2021 can be made)
+Therefore we can no longer use for our school project. (after 06/25/2021 contributions can be made)
 Secondly, this is not meant as a serious game.
 It might never get fully finished.
 If you really want to contribute (after 06/25/2021), just make a pull request.